brisenodaniel/CS_510_Project/README.md

   - Makes calls to RMSE_Calculator
   - Generates file output.
 All output goes to output folder.
 - Data_Analysis.R
-  - Used interactively, file collects statistics from output folder and generates plots.
+  - File collects statistics from output folder and generates plots.
   - Depends on output from Get_RMSE.R, but makes no direct calls.